Dr-schobi/rocket-plancha/README.md

 While uncomfortably cooking on the ground with a long handle, you will be smoked.
 With stronger winds this is sometimes not possible.
 ![IMG_20210601_211650](https://github.com/Dr-schobi/rocket-plancha/assets/78444256/375d58a9-aecb-4cb9-b046-7f63b6c76bf8)

-- luna fire ring: There is a beautiful swiss-made design bowl available, with a wide border for making BBQ on.
+- luna fire ring: There is a beautiful swiss-made design fire bowl available, with a wide border for making BBQ on.
 Those things are massive and you need to design the garden around them.
+Due to the amount of steel, this requires quite some time before you can start cooking.
 Still, you are cooking on the ground with smoke in your eyes.   https://www.feuerring.ch/mein-feuerring
 ![IMG_20211002_171732372_HDR](https://github.com/Dr-schobi/rocket-plancha/assets/78444256/a6ec6e6a-e4ac-48c9-83e9-51d91a54bcd1)

 - fire barrel: Some neighbours have a fire barrel where they light a fire within.
 They are used for outside winter parties, have a table on top and provide some heat when standing around.
 In the center there is a chimney which takes care of the smoke.
 These barrels can get red-hot, they still burn the grass, still consume a lot of wood.
 Alghouth they get hot, there is no cooking option.
 Due to the side radiated heat, you wouldn't want to heat them in summer.